1. Help & Learning

 2. Customizing Fundraiser Settings & Design

-Getting your donors tax receipts should be a breeze, here we'll explain how to set up tax receiptable amounts in minutes.
+Getting your donors' tax receipts should be a breeze, here we'll explain what are tax receiptable amounts in minutes.

-If you would like to offer tax receipts, you will have to determine the total tax receiptable amount.
+If you want to provide tax receipts, it's crucial to determine the total tax receiptable amount.

-Tax receipts are only issued for donations.
-When attending a fundraising event, or purchasing an item, a portion of the ticket price will be value received (from the actual event) and the rest will be a donation to the chosen cause.
+Tax receipts are exclusively issued for donations.
+Whether you're attending a fundraising event or purchasing an item, a portion of the ticket price represents the value received from the event itself, while the remaining amount is considered a donation towards the chosen cause.

 What do you mean by the value received?

-To calculate your donation amount for the ticket, subtract the value received by the ticket price.
-Yay!
-You now have your Total Tax Receiptable Amount!
+To calculate the donation amount for the ticket, subtract the value received from the ticket price.
+This will give you the Total Tax Receiptable Amount for the ticket.